timpending/comp-sci-curriculum/readme.md

 #### Objectives

-* Describe the difference between Merge Sort and Quick Sort
+* Implement and describe the difference between Merge Sort and Quick Sort
 * Describe why hash tables are used instead of infinity arrays
+* Define Tries
-* Define Tries and Graphs
+* Define and describe the relationships depicted in a Graph

 #### Lessons